excelsky/msan622/final-project/README.md

 There were only two plots for my prototype: a bubble plot and a density plot.
 I got the following feedback from classmates.

 Bubble Plot:
 1. That is good function to put the labels of countries.
 2. Move the legend.

 Density Plot:
-1. better names for selection options, use color brewer colors, add subset by column feature to density plots
+1. better names for selection options, use color brewer colors, add subset by column feature to density plots.
 2. I would look at more than just salary of each person.
 I would also look at gender, I think gender might have a small difference.
 3. it might be good to facet_wrap function by avoiding overlapped distribution.
 4. I like your dataset!
 Perhaps doing a small multiples plot for the densities would be useful.

 Both:
-1. Change axis labels — be sure to make them look nice
+1. Change axis labels — be sure to make them look nice.
 2. Additionally, some user-help text about what the columns represent would be good.